What is latency?

 Factors Affecting Latency

-• Distance: The physical distance between the source and destination.
+- Distance: The physical space between the data's start and end points.

 Types of Latency

-• Propagation Delay: Time taken for a signal to travel from source to destination.
+- Propagation Delay: The time it takes for a signal to travel across the physical medium from source to destination.

-• Transmission Delay: Time required to push all packet bits onto the link.
+- Transmission Delay: The time needed to push all of a data packet's bits onto the network link.

-• Queuing Delay: Time a packet spends waiting in queue before being transmitted.
+- Queuing Delay: The time a packet spends waiting in line (a queue) before being processed and transmitted.

 Latency vs. Edge Computing